Blendify/blender-manual/blender_docs/manual/composite_nodes/types/filter/bilateral_blur.rst

 .. figure:: /images/Tutorials-NTR-ComBilateralBlur.jpg

-   Blur node
+   Bilateral Blur node

-The bilateral blur node performs a high quality adaptive blur on the source image.
+The Bilateral Blur node performs a high quality adaptive blur on the source image.
 It can be used for various purposes like: smoothing results from blenders raytraced ambient occlusion smoothing results from various unbiased renderers,